mrma2318/Election_Analysis_Module3/README.md

         winning_percentage = 0

-    - Next, I needed to create an if statement inside the for loop to determine if the vote count was greater than the winning count, and the percentage is greater than the winning percentage.
+    - Next, I needed to create an if statement inside the for loop to determine if the vote count is greater than the winning count, and the percentage is greater than the winning percentage.
     - Code: